EHS has developed a number of programs dealing with occupational health issues, including the following;

 Accident/Incident Investigation procedures and forms have been developed for reporting and follow-up on all accidents/incidents/near miss events.
 Click Here for Forms and Information.

 Designated First Aid EHS offers training to workers willing to become designated first aiders in their work areas.
-The course is provided by the Red Cross and is valid for 3 years.
+The course is provided by a Red Cross certified trainer and is valid for 3 years.
 Each department is asked to recruit potential designated first aiders for their own area and to provide a stocked first aid kit.
-To participate in the EHS sponsored training, please e-mail or call Darrin Jolicoeur at Darrin.Jolicoeur@umanitoba.ca or 204-474-9031 to register.
+To participate in the EHS sponsored training, please e-mail EHSO@umanitoba.ca for details.

 Automated External Defibrillators (AEDs)